 However, if I'm being completely honest, I enjoy doing anything that involves the combination of chocolate and peanut butter.
 The two were meant to be together.
 Soulmates, they are.

-- Pretzel sticks, broken in half (just makes it easier to shape the nests)
+- Pretzel sticks - broken in half to make it easier to shape the nests.

-- Some kind of candy for the “eggs”.
-You can use jelly beans, malt balls, robin eggs, jordan almonds, etc. Pick your favorite!
+- Candy "eggs" - You can use jelly beans, malt balls, robin eggs, jordan almonds, etc.

 Totally up to you, man.

-There are several variations to this craft that'll all result in slightly different looks:
+There are several variations to this recipe that'll all result in slightly different looks and flavors.

-– Use butterscotch or peanut butter chips instead of chocolate for lighter colored nests
+- Butterscotch or peanut butter chips instead of chocolate for lighter colored nests

-– Use chow mein noodles instead of pretzels
+- Chow mein noodles or fried wonton strips instead of pretzels

-– Use muffin tins with liners or parchment paper to create more of a "container" to hold more candy in the center
+- Muffin tins with liners or parchment paper to create more of a "container" to hold more candy in the center

 Hot Cross Buns – made with cinnamon roll dough!